Save for your future.

 Ways to contribute:

-In 2021, we introduced new 401(k) features—the after-tax 401(k) contributions and the Roth In-Plan Conversion (RIPC), added to the pre-tax and Roth 401(k) ways to contribute.
-With our new Roth In-Plan Conversion feature, you can immediately convert your after-tax contributions to a designated Roth account in the Proofpoint Plan (only after-tax contributions are eligible for conversion).
+Four 401(k) plans are available to you—the after-tax 401(k) contributions, Roth In-Plan Conversion (RIPC), pre-tax 401(k) contributions, and Roth 401(k).
+With the Roth In-Plan Conversion feature, you can immediately convert your after-tax contributions to a designated Roth account in the Proofpoint Plan (only after-tax contributions are eligible for conversion).
 If you wish to request a transaction or simply speak with a representative about your options, please call Fidelity at (800) 835-5097.
 The representative will review your account with you and provide you with available options for completing a Roth in-plan conversion.
 Please also consult with your personal advisor about how these options may affect you.

 |Pre-Tax Contributions||Roth 401(k) Contributions||After-Tax Contributions||Employer Contributions|